awsdocs/aws-transit-gateway-guide/doc_source/tgw-getting-started.md

 1. In the **Destination** column, enter the destination IP address range\.
 For **Target**, choose the transit gateway attachment ID\.

-1. Choose **Save routes**, then choose **Close**\.
+1. Choose **Save changes**\.

-## Step 4: Testing the transit gateway<a name="step-test-tgw"></a>
+## Step 4: Test the transit gateway<a name="step-test-tgw"></a>

-You can confirm that the transit gateway was successfully created by connecting to an EC2 instance in each VPC, and then sending data between them, such as a ping command\.
+You can confirm that the transit gateway was successfully created by connecting to an Amazon EC2 instance in each VPC, and then sending data between them, such as a ping command\.
 For more information, see [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) or [Connecting to your Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html)\.

 ## Step 5: Delete the transit gateway<a name="step-delete-tgw"></a>